 Open the Device Security > Authentication List dialog.
-Click the Device Security > Authentication List dialog.
-Click the Device Security > Authentication List dialog.
-Click the Device Security > Authentication List dialog.
+Click the button.
+The dialog displays the Create window.
 Enter a meaningful name in the Name field.
 In this example, enter the name loginGUI.
 Click the Ok button.
-The device adds a new table entry. enable Change to the Privilege Change to the Configure
+The device adds a new table entry.

+enable

+configure

+authlists add loginGUI
-le Change to the Privileged EXEC mode.

-igure Change to the Configuration mode.

-lists add loginGUI Creates the authentication list $loginGUI$ .
+To change to the Privileged EXEC mode.
+To change to the Configuration mode.
+To create the authentication list loginGUI.